 Apple iOS may leak traffic outside the VPN tunnel

-Apple iPhones and iPads running the Apple iOS operating system (including the newest version 13.4) have a vulnerability which allows data to bypass the VPN.
+iPhones and iPads running on the iOS operating system (including the newest version 13.4) have a vulnerability which allows data to bypass the VPN.

-In short, when forming a VPN connection with FREEDOME or any other similar VPN product, iOS doesn't terminate the existing connections.
+In short, when forming a VPN connection with FREEDOME VPN or any other similar VPN product, iOS does not terminate the existing connections.
 Because of this, the existing connections remain active outside the VPN tunnel.

-Due to the design of the iOS operating system, there is nothing that we can do to change this with a VPN app such as FREEDOME.
+Due to the design of the iOS operating system, there is nothing that we can do to change this with a VPN app such as FREEDOME VPN.
 Only Apple can fix this issue.

 There is a simple workaround to this issue though:

-- On your iPhone or iPad, open a FREEDOME connection to any of the available locations.
+- On your iPhone or iPad, open a FREEDOME VPN connection to any of the available locations.

 - Switch airplane mode on and off.

-Note: Carry out these steps every time you turn on FREEDOME.
+Note: Carry out these steps every time you turn on FREEDOME VPN.

-Airplane mode drops all of the open network connections.
-As airplane mode is disabled, FREEDOME can establish a VPN connection, which means that there aren't any existing network connections that might leak outside the VPN tunnel.
+Airplane mode drops all open network connections.
+As airplane mode is disabled, FREEDOME VPN can establish a VPN connection, which means that there aren't any existing network connections that might leak outside the VPN tunnel.

 F-Secure would like to thank ProtonVPN for disclosing this information.
 You can find more on this topic on the ProtonVPN website here.